-Now that you’re up to choosing the filter for your betta, how exactly do you determine the best one for your need?
+Now that you’re up to choosing the filtration system for your betta, how exactly do you determine the best one for your need?
 Here are the considerations you need to keep in mind:

-That’s why the high-powered filters with high GPM ratings aren’t normally considered the very best options for betta.
+That’s why any power filter with high GPM ratings isn’t normally considered the very best option for betta tanks.
 It’s best if you have the option to adjust the flow rate on your tank filter, though in some filters the lowest flow rate can still be too strong for your betta.

-Of course, there are ways for you to reduce the strength of the current in your fish tank.
-But with the best filters, you won’t have to unless there’s no other choice.
+Of course, there are ways for you to reduce the strength of the current in your betta tanks.
+But with the best filter, you won’t have to unless there’s no other choice.

-In general, the rule is that you want the filter to be able to cycle through all the water in the aquarium about 4 times an hour.
-At that rate, you can keep the water clean despite the constant mess produced by your fish.
+In general, the rule with betta tanks is that you want the tank filter to be able to cycle through all the water in the aquarium about 4 times an hour.
+At that rate, you can keep the water clean despite the constant mess produced by your betta fish.
 Keep in mind that the ammonia that eventually results from fish fecal matter is highly toxic to the fish (including your betta).

-Your tank filtration system should include mechanical, biological, and chemical filtration.
-You’ll want all 3 media options to cover all your bases, but some filters for betta only contains 2 of these stages.
+Your tank filtration system should include mechanical, biological, and chemical filtration media.
+You’ll want all 3 media options to cover all your bases, but some filters for Betta only contain 2 of these stages.

-The biological layer uses beneficial bacteria that converts the ammonia into something a lot less toxic for the fish.
+The biological layer uses beneficial bacteria that convert the ammonia into something a lot less toxic for the fish.
 Usually, this layer provides space in which the beneficial bacteria can thrive.

 The more filter media you have, the more stuff you need to monitor.
-Each of these media will have a particular lifespan, and you’ll need to keep changing them regularly.
+Each of these media will have a particular lifespan, and you’ll need to keep changing them regularly for your fish tank.

 It’s best if you have a filter system that uses cartridges, so it’s much easier for you to remove old filter media and replace them with new ones.
 You can then just take out the part of the filter that needs replacing, instead of having to remove or even disassemble the entire filter system.